Olive1117/twitter_fdap/README.md

 # Warning

 The script is intended for my personal use.
 It may cause bugs or errors when run on your computer.
 Make sure you understand the code and modify it as necessary.
-You can edit the code and run the script without a VNC server.

-It is recommended to manually start the VNC server first.

 **For Chinese users: 请将脚本语言切换为English,否则无法正常运行！**

 # Requirements

 - A Linux computer
-- A VNC server
 - Python3 with the websockets module
 - Chromium with Tampermonkey installed
 - Signed in to your Twitter account in Chromium
 - Install and enable [twitter-web-exporter](https://github.com/prinsss/twitter-web-exporter) v1.2.0 in Tampermonkey (Note: Please use my modified `twitter-web-exporter.js` in this FDAP script)
 - Expand the menu in twitter-web-exporter
-- Ports 2, 5902, and 9992 should be available
+- Port 9992 should be available
 - 7-zip, jq(1.7.1), xterm, and git installed
 - Enter your Twitter ID in `id.txt`